zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 - **docs:** remove evaluation code information in plot document, expected to be added back as independent document in the future
 - **fix**: removed customization of standard curve parameters, this now should be manually altered in **wsp-qPCR Evaluation.R** at line 42-49
 - **docs**: add EvaCode documentation in README
+- **feat**: adapt new workflow: interplate calibrator now has new default: "IPC", can also be specified manually; old workflow can be switched by specifying `ancient = True`
+- **feat**: adapt new workflow: sample name now should be assigned to 'sample name' in StepOne software in default

 ## 4 Analyse Data